-WCDG hosts monthly public meetings from September to May on the 3rd Wednesday of the month, unless otherwise noted.
+WCDG hosts monthly public meetings from September to May.
+Meetings are currently virtual.

 May 18, 2022 – Erik Regalado, Merck

 Apr 18, 2022 – Glen Jackson, West Virginia University (Joint meeting with WBMSDG)

 Feb 15, 2022 – Dwight Stoll (Gustavus Adolphus College), Ben Niu (AstraZeneca)

 Joint meeting with CASSS DC Discussion Group